A Gazetteer for the United States and Canada

 From the Census of 2000: Triadelphia had 406 Housing Units, a population of 817 people and a land area of 0.69 square miles [1.8 km²].
 This gives a density of 2.01 people per Housing Unit and 589 Housing Units per square mile [227.8 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Triadelphia and you need to be careful when comparing between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Triadelphia and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Ohio County ...

-The community of Triadelphia is located in Ohio County.
+The town of Triadelphia is located in Ohio County.

 The county had a population of 44,443 people at the 2010 Census.
 With it's population of 811 people, Triadelphia represented 1.82% of the county's total.